-Ultimately, we are convinced that the Zoning Board's conclusion that Kimco's Petition did not satisfy the requirement that residential uses "support and enhance, but not overwhelm, other uses in the village center[,]" is supported by substantial evidence.
+Ultimately, we are convinced that the Zoning Board's conclusion that Kimco's overwhelm, other uses in the village center[,]" is supported by substantial evidence.
 The apartment building would be the tallest structure in the Hickory Ridge Village Center, would "alter the view of the village center from adjacent roads" and "block sight lines to the retail uses," would occupy twice the footprint of the new retail, would have inappropriate setbacks from surrounding roads, and would exceed the total square footage of other uses in the Hickory Ridge Village Center by nearly 150,000 square feet.
 This evidence is more than "adequate" for a "reasonable mind" to reach the conclusion the Zoning Board did here.
 See City of Hyattsville, 254 Md.
 App. at 24 ("A conclusion by a local zoning board satisfies the substantial evidence test if 'a reasonable mind might accept as adequate' the evidence supporting it.").
 Accordingly, we conclude that the Zoning Board's decision was supported by substantial evidence.